• Skip to primary navigation

 A bowl of chili with Guinness tastes great with cornbread (we love our zucchini cornbread muffins), corn chips, or tortilla chips.
 We also love serving it with a crusty loaf of bread, garlic bread, or a buttered slice of our whole wheat Irish soda bread.
 For a hearty meal, scoop it over rice with a side salad like our kale apple salad.

+Can I make it ahead of time?
 Absolutely!
-This is a great make-ahead recipe and some might say it tastes better the next day.
+This is a great make-ahead recipe, and some might say it tastes better the next day.

-Store any leftover chili in an airtight container in the fridge for up to 5 days.
+How do I store leftover chili?
+Store any leftover chili in a covered container in the fridge for up to 5 days.
 Just be sure it’s cool before refrigerating it.

+Can I freeze leftover chili?
 Definitely!
 If you don’t plan to eat it right away, store any leftover chili in an airtight container in the freezer for 4-6 months.

 Tap stars to rate!